 NetApp Inc. is an American cloud storage and data management company that offers software, systems, and services for the management and storage of data.
 Founded in 1992, the company is headquartered in Sunnyvale, California.
-It thrived in the internet-bubble years of the mid-1990s but experienced a decline in revenue after the bubble burst in 2001.
-NetApp's annual revenue climbed again after 2010 and stood at about 6 billion U.S. dollars as of the fiscal year 2021.
+It thrived on the internet-bubble years of the mid-1990s but experienced a decline in revenue after the bubble burst in 2001.
+NetApp's annual revenue climbed again after 2010 and stood at about 6 billion U.S. dollars as of the fiscal year 2023.
 The company is among the leading information technology (IT) storage vendors worldwide.
 As a consequence of strategic acquisitions, NetApp is now focusing on converged infrastructure or hyper converged infrastructure (HCI).

-Competition and controversy
+Partners and controversy

 This text provides general information.
 Statista assumes no